Ongoing 10/12

 Intelligent, a dreamer, with strength and confidence in achieving what he believes in, Moo is different from anyone Kang could meet.
 Moo will try to make him fall in love with her and get him to see beauty through his eyes.
 Time will make them both discover and accept each other, allowing them to live a key moment in their adolescence when the bond of friendship leads to a deep story of intense, respectful love full of tenderness.

 And after Moo tells Kang: "I don't want to have friends.
 I want to have a boyfriend," one of those idyllic adolescent romances that hide - or deny - any flaws will begin.
+However, the love relationship must face several tests, and among these is the arrival in the town of Shone (Book Kasidet Plookphol), Moo's cousin, who will also have intentions of conquering the curry rice seller.

 Sakon Wongsinwiset, a director with an important work within the genre, knows how to narrate, knows how to build atmospheres and knows how to use cinematographic tools to tell what he wants about beings destined to be incompatible, but who against all odds and against all difficulties meet. and they love.
 With complete intentionality, at times it seems as if these two young people could not be together, but neither could they be apart.
-And this, in addition to the talent of the actors, says a lot about their work behind the cameras and pulling all the threads of the gear.
+And this, in addition to the talent of the actors, says a lot about their work behind the cameras and pulling all the threads of the machine.

 Hopelessly in love, Moo tries to get Kang to notice him and flirt with him.
 So he tries hundreds of ways to win him over.
 She writes songs for him, she comes up with phrases to make him fall in love with him, she dances for him.
 At first, Kang appears to be angry at Moo for bothering him.
 There comes a point where he is confused about his feelings for Moo.
 He tries to tell himself that he doesn't like him, but deep down he is attracted to the boy.